slipstream/SlipStreamDocumentation/docs/developer_guide/dependencies.rst

 You should also add the following to you bash login script::

-  export PATH="/root/.pyenv/bin:$PATH"
+  export PATH="/username/.pyenv/bin:$PATH"
   eval "$(pyenv init -)"
   eval "$(pyenv virtualenv-init -)"

-This wil configure your Python environment and let you choose between different Python versions.
+This wil configure your Python environment and let you choose between different Python versions.  **Be sure to change the path to match your username.**

 You must also install some Python dependencies via ``pip``.
 See the common configuration below.